abidh/llvm-project/flang/docs/DebugGeneration.md

 #### Adjustable

 The debug metadata for the adjustable array looks similar to fixed sized array with one change.
-The bounds are not constant values but point to a compiler generated variable.
+The bounds are not constant values but point to a `DILocalVariableAttr`.

-IN FIR, the `DeclareOp` points to a `ShapeOp` and we can walk the chain to get the value that represents the array bound in any dimension.
-We will create a compiler-generaed variable that will point to that location.
+In FIR, the `DeclareOp` points to a `ShapeOp` and we can walk the chain to get the value that represents the array bound in any dimension.
+We will create a `DILocalVariableAttr` that will point to that location.
 This variable will be used in the `DISubrangeAttr`.

 #### Assumed Size